 What Are Bed Bugs?

-Bed bugs have become a huge problem for a number of reasons.
+Bed bugs have become a big issue for a number of reasons.

-- Mobility: Since bed bugs are so tiny, they are difficult to spot.
-They can easily climb into a purse or onto clothing and be brought back to a home without detection.
+- Mobile: Since bed bugs are so tiny, they are difficult to spot.
+They can easily climb into a purse or onto clothing and be brought back to a home without being seen.

 - Ineffective Treatment: Bug bombs are usually not the best way to treat a bed bug infestation.
 It often causes the bugs to spread out.
 In addition to not using the proper treatments to kill the bugs, many landlords and tenants do not follow the proper steps to keep them from spreading.
 Tenants should wash all fabric in the hottest setting possible and vacuum frequently, while landlords should never let new tenants move into a unit with a known infestation.

-In Arizona, the rights of landlords and tenants to bed bug control, which are spelled out in the statute, only apply to bed bug infestations.
+In Arizona, the rights of landlords and tenants to bed bug control, are spelled out in the statute.
+However, the law only applies to bed bug infestations.

-According to Arizona statute, an infestation is characterized by the presence of bed bugs in such numbers that it affects the health and safety of the tenants and their guests.
+According to Arizona statute, an infestation is defined by the presence of bed bugs in such numbers that it affects the health and safety of the tenants and their guests.